 Many people make up your birth team.
-It includes the well-trained professionals who guide you through the process at the hospital.
-It’s also the friends and family members at home.
+It includes the well-trained professionals at the hospital.
+It’s also your friends and family members.
 They help you by lending their support or taking care of tasks you can’t do.

 Your hospital team

-You’ll have several people helping you once you’re checked into the hospital.
+Several people will help you once you check into the hospital.
 Your labor and childbirth team will likely include:

 - A physician and/or nurse midwife.
-This person will help you through labor, the birth of your baby, and your immediate postpartum period.
-They are focused on caring for both you and your baby the entire time.
+This person will help you through labor, birth of your baby, and your postpartum period.
+They are for both you and your baby the entire time.

 - Labor and delivery nurses.
 You’ll probably see your nurse more frequently than anyone else on your team.
 They will support you through the birthing process, acting as a coach and explaining any procedures along the way.